Health & Nutrition· Updated 14 min read

 Lunch (Under 5 Minutes)

 Microwave mac and cheese (single-serve box or homemade in a mug).
 Quesadilla with cheese only.
 Baked potato with butter and cheese.
 Instant ramen with an egg dropped in.
 Microwaved deli meat and cheese on a roll.
+Most of these meals cost under $2 per serving — see our budget meal planning guide for more strategies.

 Dinner (Under 10 Minutes)